 Early beta tests on Similar Audience for Search reveal its strong potential to change your search campaign performance.
 Although your RLSA audiences may still outperform your other audiences and campaigns and boast the highest CTRs and conversion rates, Similar Audiences for Search still performs comparably well!
 We’ve noticed that similar audiences convert at almost the same conversion rate as their core RLSA audiences and more than 50% better than other new visitor audiences!
 Similar audiences also enjoy a 65% higher CTR than other new visitor audiences.

 Where similar audiences really shine, though, is in their reach.
 Few advertisers still question how powerful RLSA targeting is, but many still lament over the fact that returning visitors make up a relatively small share of their search ad impressions.

 We’ve seen that on average, Google’s similar audiences for search ads allow advertisers to scale the successful performance of their RLSA campaigns and reach an audience 7 times larger than their original RLSA audiences.

-New AdWords features are always exciting, and similar audiences will certainly improve your search campaigns, but it’s best to start small at first!
+New Google Ads features are always exciting, and similar audiences will certainly improve your search campaigns, but it’s best to start small at first!
 Add similar audiences to your existing campaigns as a “Bid only” target with a modest bid adjustment to begin.
 Over a few weeks, not only will you see your campaigns perform better, but you’ll also collect valuable data to guide your next moves.